Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-a/overview.md

 ## Tooling & Interfaces

-- D-WIS semantics: standardized names/metadata for setpoints and measurements.
+- D‑WIS semantics: standardized names/metadata for setpoints and measurements.
 See the vocabulary index at https://d-wis.org/vocabulary-index/.
 - OpenLab simulator: the plant used for Mode Virtual (V) scenarios.
 See https://openlab.app/.
 - Connectivity and discovery, expected signals, and example flows are described in Technical Specs.

 [:octicons-gear-24: Technical Specs](technical-specs.md){ .md-button }

-!!! note "Edge-deployable models"
+!!! note "Edge‑deployable models"
-    You may prototype with larger cloud-hosted models during development, but final evaluation is on small, locally run models under limited inference hardware.
-See Competition → [Rules & Scoring](../../competition/rules-scoring.md) for constraints and offline requirements.
+    --8<-- "_includes/edge-ai.md"

 !!! warning "Design for discovery"
     On competition day, endpoints and available signals may change.
-Your software must discover available D-WIS signals and adapt accordingly.
+Your software must discover available D‑WIS signals and adapt accordingly.

 ## Phases & Timing